Wednesday, October 15, 2025

 but he himself will be saved,

-yet so as through fire.
+as through fire.

 This passage gives us a picture of